dzmitry-lahoda-forks/linear_type/README.md

   improvement.
 It should considered to be UB and should only be enabled on programs that are thoroughly validated and tested when required.

+* **`semipure`**

+  When this crate is compiled with the `semipure` feature flag, then the `Linear<T>` type will implement the `get_ref()` method.
+This method will return a reference to the inner value.
+This is useful when you want to borrow the inner value without consuming the linear type.
+This feature is not recommended as it may break the linear type semantics.

 # Example